joric/bluetosis/README.md

 ### IAR

-Open mitosis-bluetooth.eww, hit Make, that's it.
+Open .eww, hit Make, that's it.
 I'm using a single plate (reversed) version for the debug configuration (modules soldered to the top of the PCB), to build standard version remove `COMPILE_REVERSED` from defines.